 Best Long-Term Care Insurance

-New York Life has the best long-term care insurance because of its policy options.
+Mutual of Omaha has the best traditional long-term care insurance because of its customizable options and great customer service.

 Best long-term care insurance companies

-New York Life, Nationwide and Mutual of Omaha are the best long-term care insurance companies.
+Mutual of Omaha, New York Life and Nationwide are the best long-term care insurance companies.

 -